KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/3radioselection.md

 1. Last time we retrieved an element by its id using `getElementById()`.
 This time we'll use `querySelector()` to retrieve an element by CSS selectors.
 Set your variable equal to `document.querySelector();`.

    {% hint style="info" %}
 There's different ways to access the DOM from JavaScript.
 Tonight we explore `getElementById()` and `querySelector()`.
 Sometimes it makes sense to define an id to an element so your code can access it easily.
-But as an application grows and the number of elements increases, having a way access elements without defining an id to each is powerful.
+But as an application grows and the number of elements increases, having a way to access elements without defining an id to each is powerful.
    {% endhint %}

 1. Below your query selector, write your variable out to the console so that we can see how this works.